LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

 ## Exam

+Exams are used in IDL (legacy) labs only.
+Exams in IDLx are executed by activity based assessments.
+For more information about IDLx Activities, read [IDLx Activities](/lod/activities.md)
 1. **Has Exam:** Checking this box enables options 2-5.
 If the box is unchecked, these options are not applicable.

 2. **Scoring Type:** Select the type of scoring that the lab profile will use.
 Types of scoring include: